OWASP/www-policy/operational/expense-reimbursement.md

 ## Hardware

 Capital asset purchases for chapters and projects are strongly discouraged and if over $250 requires pre-approval by the Executive Director.
-Capital assets under $2,000 purchased by the Foundation will be expensed and not amortized, additionally capital assets under $1,000 are removed from Foundation inventory after 12 months of use.
+Capital assets under $2,000 purchased by the Foundation will be expensed, not amortized, and shall be removed from Foundation inventory after 12 months of use.

 ## OWASP Project Contracting